sanguisorba/iic-osic-wsl/README.md

 * Add KLayout setup

 # Requirements
-* Windows Subsystem for Linux Preview
+* ~~Windows Subsystem for Linux Preview~~ perhaps no longer needed if you use the latest WSL engine.

 * WSL2
 * Ubuntu WSL (Latest or LTS 22)